ngjunsiang/laymansguide-src/season7/issue084/issue084.md

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Structured Query Language (SQL) is a computer language for managing data in databases.
 It has keywords and keyphrases that let you filter rows and columns, group and order data, perform basic arithmetic on data, and more.
-It is complex and powerful, but astute and efficient requires specialised training.
+It is complex and powerful, but astute and efficient use requires specialised training.

 ## VLOOKUP: The bread-and-butter of spreadsheets